When They Make Wine Out of You

 These same experts claim that dry-farmed wines do not require additional sugars.
 The authenticity of dry-farmed grapes develop them into smaller, yet substantially a more nutrient-rich, flavorful, and balanced fruit.
 While smaller, these grapes are made into healthier, tastier, more natural wine.

-sub-story is found in the alleged difference in structure and size of the roots of these two (2) types of vines:
+A sub-story is found in the alleged difference in structure and size of the roots of these two (2) types of vines:

 Irrigated vines are freely given moisture.
 As such, the roots do not need to grow much beyond three (3) or four (4) feet outward in diameter to find that water.
 They can afford to be lazy.

 Conversely, dry-farmed vines' roots must grow to seek out the moisture in the ground.
 Some measure dry-farmed root structures to be twenty (20) or thirty (30) feet in diameter.
-The fight for water develops the underground system considerably more advanced than when liberally given water
+The fight for water develops the underground system considerably more advanced than when liberally given water.

 Are these tales true?
 Or are they one (1) side to internal industry competition?
 Is it just a marketing ploy for "naturally" grown fruit products?
 After reading up more on these differences, there are experts on both sides of the irrigated/dry-farmed debate.
 I'm not really sure where to find the truth.
 I'm only an expert at drinking wine.